How Bank of America's ATMs Work

 Over the years, the banking giant has focused on making its ATM features more high-tech.
 This overview will help you understand what is different about Bank of America ATMs compared to those of other banks.

+Bank of America has been part of the trend to shift to paperless deposits.
+These deposits allow customers to drop a check in the ATM without an envelope.
 Instead, the ATM reads the information from the check, and the customer's receipt includes an image of the check.
-But if the customer doesn't want that image and receipt, she can opt not to get one.
-Eliminating the hassle and security risk of paper is the whole point of automation.
+If the customer doesn't want that image and receipt, they can opt not to get one.
+The automation eliminates the hassle and security risk of paper.

 ATMs With Teller Assist

-The new technology gives customers access to a range of services during extended hours to address their daily banking needs, and provides them with convenience, control and flexibility over how, when and where they bank.
+The new technology gives customers access to a range of services during extended hours to address their daily banking needs and provides them with convenience, control, and flexibility over how, when, and where they bank.
 Using the new ATMs, customers can speak with a Bank of America teller via real-time video and receive the same quality of personal assistance they would if they walked up to a banking center counter.

-- Cash checks for the exact amount, including receiving change.
+- Cash checks for the exact amount, including receiving change

-- Receive cash withdrawals in a variety of denominations ($1, $5, $20 and $100).
+- Receive cash withdrawals in a variety of denominations ($1, $5, $20 and $100)

-- Deposit checks with cash back (future functionality).
+- Deposit checks with cash back

 - Split a deposit into two or more accounts

 - Make loan or credit card payments

 The more services ATMs provide, however, the more likely customers are to take advantage of them, especially if they can drive to the ATM rather than walk up to it.
-ATMs allowed customers to save the time it would take to enter a bank and wait in line for a teller.
+ATMs allow customers to save the time it would take to enter a bank and wait in line for a teller.